Keith Vaz: Political career

+On 10 November 2019, Vaz released a statement that he would not seek re-election at the 2019 United Kingdom general election that was held the following month.
+His six-month suspension meant he would have been subject to a recall petition which could trigger a by-election if supported by 10% of his constituents.

+Controversies

 Rushdie affair

 In March 1989, Vaz, a Catholic, led a march of several thousand Muslims in Leicester calling for Salman Rushdie's book The Satanic Verses to be banned, describing the march as "one of the great days in the history of Islam and Great Britain".
 According to Rushdie's autobiography Joseph Anton, Vaz had a few weeks earlier promised his "full support" to Rushdie, describing the fatwa against him as "absolutely appalling".

 Leicester IRA attack

-In February 1990, after a bombing attack by the Provisional Irish Republican Army against a British Army recruiting centre in Leicester, Vaz publicly suggested that the Army might have planted the bomb.
+In February 1990, after the Provisional Irish Republican Army carried out a bombing attack against a British Armed Forces recruiting centre in Leicester, Vaz caused public outrage by publicly suggesting that the military might have planted the bomb.

 Filkin inquiry

 In February 2000, the Parliamentary standards watchdog Elizabeth Filkin began an investigation after allegations that Vaz had accepted several thousand pounds from a solicitor, Sarosh Zaiwalla, which he had failed to declare.
 The allegations were made by Andrew Milne, a former partner of Zaiwalla, and were denied by both Vaz and Zaiwalla.
 He was censured for a single allegation – that he had failed to register two payments worth £4,500 in total from Zaiwalla.
 Vaz was accused of blocking Filkin's investigation into the allegations.